 - Business credit cards with 0 percent intro APR: useful for inventory purchases if you can pay off during the promo window

 For sole proprietors and gig workers who are really just looking for a personal cash cushion, a regulated consumer cash-advance app often makes more sense than a merchant advance.
 Brigit offers between $25 and $500 in instant cash on its free plan, with no interest, no tips, and no APR.
 It will not replace a $50,000 MCA, but for a freelance designer or rideshare driver who just needs to cover gas until an invoice clears, it is a much safer starting point.
+Our apps like Dave roundup compares Brigit head-to-head with four other consumer-side cash advance apps.
 Terms apply, and subscription plans carry monthly fees.

 Brigit